ironcore-dev/ceph-provider/README.md

 The task of the `cephlet` is to create a Ceph block device for every `Volume` in a given namespace.
 Additionally, for every `Namespace` an own `CephClient` and a corresponding `StorageClass` is created.
-The `StorageClass` is being used to later create the `PersistantVolumeClaims` for a given `Namespace`.
+The `StorageClass` is being used to later create the `PersistentVolumeClaims` for a given `Namespace`.
 The access credentials which are being extracted from the `CephClient` are stored in a `Secret` which is then referenced in the status of the `Volume`.

 The graph blow illustrates the relationships between the entities created in the reconciliation flow of a `Volume`.